Parthia: Parthian cities

 Nisa (Nissa, Nusay) or Mithradātkert, located on a main trade route, was one of the earliest capitals of the Parthian Empire (c.
 250 BC).
 The city is located in the northern foothills of the Kopetdag mountains, 11 miles west of present-day city of Ashgabat (the capital of Turkmenistan).
-Nisa had a "soaring two-story hall in the Hellenistic Greek style" and temple complexes used by early Arsaces dynasty.
+Nisa had a "soaring two-story hall in the Hellenistic Greek style" and temple complexes used by the early Arsacid dynasty.
 During the reign of Mithridates I of Parthia (c.
-171 BC–138 BC) it was renamed Mithradatkirt ("fortress of Mithradates").
+171 – 138 BC) it was renamed Mithradatkirt ("fortress of Mithradates").
 Merv (modern-day Mary) was another Parthian city.